Show more

 with particular attention to ANPR software and cameras.

 On the surface, everything seems so simple: you go to a barrier, the camera sees you, and you are let through the gates.
 However, as with almost everything in life, it is not as easy as it seems.
-In fact, systems using automatic number plate recognition (ANPR) technology are some of the most wonderful solutions out there and can be quite sophisticated in any sense of the word.
+In fact, systems using automatic number plate recognition (ANPR, also known as LPR for license plate recognition) technology are some of the most wonderful solutions out there and can be quite sophisticated in any sense of the word.
 They comprise many elements which have to work in perfect unison.

 To honor these technological marvels, we take a deep dive into ANPR-based systems, revealing all crucial and optional components, what they do, and, in certain instances, how they are related to ANPR industry-leading companies such as Adaptive Recognition.